niravnmore/phptut/se_assiginment.md

 #### Application Security

-Q. What is the role of encryption in securing applications?
+Q-9.
+What is the role of encryption in securing applications?
 - Encyrption helps in securing applications by converting data into an unreadable format to protect it from unautorized access to sensitive data.
     - Confidentiality: Protects sensitive data from unauthorized access.
     - Integrity: Detects and prevents data tampering.